Replace the House of Lords

-Peers are able to claim £300 a day tax-free each day they attend, plus some travel costs.
-Between February 2014 to January 2015, £21 million was spent on Lords allowances and expenses, with the average Peer receiving £25,826.
+Peers are able to claim £323 a day tax-free each day they attend, plus some travel costs.
+Between April 2019 and March 2020, £17.7 million was spent on Lords allowances and expenses, with the average peer claiming £30,687.

-A smaller, fully-elected and full-time House of Lords would be better for tax-payers.
+A smaller, fairly elected second chamber would be better for tax-payers.

 In the House of Lords, Peers are more likely to have run a palace than have helped build one.

-In the current House of Lords, 27% of Peers were politicians before entering the Lords – with the majority being former MPs.
-A further seven percent of Peers are former political staff or held senior positions in political parties.
+In the current House of Lords, 29 percent of peers were politicians before entering the Lords – with the majority being former MPs.
+A further eight percent of peers are former political staff or held senior positions in political parties.

 Only China’s rubber stamping legislature, the National People’s Congress is larger than the Lords.

-With around 800 members, the House of Lords is the second largest chamber in the world, and with fresh appointments after each change of government, it can only get larger.
+With over 800 members, the House of Lords is the second largest chamber in the world, and with fresh appointments after each change of government, it can only get larger.

 A fully elected second chamber would have a fixed membership, with the public deciding who has the right to stay.